 The hike is pretty intense (Grade 4), with steep inclines and ladders to reach the summit, the perfect hike for people with a good fitness level and a sense of adventure.
 Suitable for kids eight and above.
 It starts by meandering through heathland and forest before reaching the fun part – a ladder climb to the summit!
 Okay, I’m not going to lie – parts of the walk are steep, make sure to give your calves a good stretch before setting off.
 After you catch your breath, I promise you’ll be smiling ear to ear when you get to the top!

 You’ll be walking through a declared wilderness area, which is awesome as you may catch a glimpse of some wildlife such as Yellow-tailed black cockatoo, one of the 176 bird species in the area.
-Didthul has significant Aboriginal cultural value and the traditional Country of the Yuin people.
+Didthul has significant Aboriginal cultural value and is the traditional Country of the Yuin people.
 It’s crucial we all respect this by keeping to formed walking tracks and leaving no trace.

 Walking Pigeon House Mountain Didthul will leave you feeling great.
 From start to finish you will have a good adventure tale to tell when you get back to the beach to soothe your hiking legs.
 Do it!